HawkeyePierce89/ModHead/docs/Getting-Started.md

    - You should see the ModHead icon in your Chrome toolbar
    - Click the icon to open the Options page

-### Option 2: Chrome Web Store (Coming Soon)
+### Option 2: Chrome Web Store

-The extension will be available on the Chrome Web Store soon.
+Install directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/modhead/pmclmkblliojpoebeebgphpelnhflmae).

 ## Opening the Options Page